 - Book Dumb: Though all Feegles treat words and knowledge relating to them as magic, the level of education varies from tribe to tribe.
 The Chalk tribe in particular, however, is actively terrified by the concept of learning to read and write.

 - Dimensional Traveler: Feegles can step between worlds at will.
-If they want to get around within a world, they have to do it the old-fashioned way.
+If they want to get around within a world, they have to do it the old-fashioned way - though it's later suggested that they can find shortcuts.

 - Fearless Fool: It'd be wrong to say they're not afraid of anything — things like lawyers, books, angry witches and annoyed wives can make them quite nervous — but physical danger doesn't intimidate them at all, and they'll happily attack anyone or anything a hundred times bigger than them.